Digressive/Remove-MS-Store-Apps/README.md

 ## Change Log

+### 2024-11-10: Version 24.11.10

+* Added PowerShell version to the config text on startup.
+* Added new Window version get methods for both PowerShell 5 and 7 to the config text on startup.

 ### 2024-11-09: Version 24.11.09

 * Added new '-Uno' option which removes ALL apps not in the specified text file.
 The text file becomes an "apps to keep" list, instead of an "apps to remove" list.